arisefromshadows/Snake-game-using-pygame/README.md

-# snake-game-using-pygames
+# Snake-game-using-pygame
-This repository contains snake game developed using the pygame library in python language.
+This repository contains Snake game developed using the pygame library in python language.
 This program utilizes pygame library and random library to rum the game.

 Requirements: